healthrx.com

 The Three-Month Threshold

-If your sleep difficulty has lasted three months or longer and occurs at least three nights per week, you meet criteria for chronic insomnia disorder 2.
-At that point, spontaneous resolution is unlikely without intervention.
-Schedule an appointment with your primary care provider or a board-certified sleep medicine physician.
+If sleep difficulty has lasted three months or longer and occurs at least three nights per week, chronic insomnia is possible, but the diagnosis also requires adequate sleep opportunity and meaningful daytime effects [2].
+Schedule an appointment rather than assuming the duration alone confirms a disorder.

 Daytime Impairment That Is Interfering With Work or Safety